mattpe/bcwt/week2.md

       .delete(/* catController... */);
     ```

-17. Commit changes and push to GitLab or GitHub (all branches)
+17. Commit changes and push to GitHub (all branches)